Filter Options

 Answered by Ariadne van Zandbergen

-What are the pros and cons of a camping safari in Etosha?
+What are the pros and cons of a camping safari in Etosha National Park?

-“There are many pros and a few cons of doing a camping safari – we run you through them below.
-When booking for Etosha, a range of accommodation is available, and you can either opt for a camping safari or a lodge safari.
+“There are many pros and a few cons of doing a camping safari.
+When booking for Etosha, there is a range of accommodations available, and you can opt for either a camping safari or a lodge safari.
 If you don’t mind getting back to basics, camping is a great choice.
 It is often the most budget-friendly option.
 Some of the campsites are in excellent locations with lots of animal action and game-drive options.
-Camping can enhance your bush experience greatly.
-Without all the mod cons, you’ll feel close to nature.
+Camping can enhance your bush experience greatly because without all the mod cons, you’ll feel close to nature.
 Sitting around a fire at night and sleeping under canvas add to the adventure.
-The bush doesn’t go to sleep when the sun sets.
-You’ll be amazed at the range of animal noises you’ll hear in your tent at night.
-That said, camping isn’t everybody’s cup of tea.
+And the bush doesn’t go to sleep when the sun sets.
+You’ll be amazed at the range of animal noises you hear from your tent at night.
+That said, camping isn’t for everybody.
 If you prefer to have solid walls around you at night, or you’re terrified of any creepy-crawlies that might lurk around the campsite, a lodge safari might be a better choice for you.”

 1